ZerdBG3/RAW/Features.md

 * Equipping a thrown weapon now provide specific spells that correctly calculate Range, Attack Roll, and Damage Roll, while also allowing for Two-Weapon Fighting (and correctly applying Sneak Attack).
 The range shown is the long range, but it will show the Disadvantage UI if you're attacking outside the short range
   - Throw Weapon (Main Hand): throws the weapon from your main hand using an action, using a melee weapon attack roll and deals the normal damage as if using a melee weapon attack.
 Can be used as part of your extra attack
   - Throw Weapon (Off Hand): available after attacking with your main hand weapon.
 Throws the weapon from your off hand using a bonus action, using a melee off hand weapon attack roll, dealing the normal damage as if using a melee off hand weapon attack (subtracts the ability modifier from the damage if the caster doesn't have Two Weapon Fighting Style)
   - Throw Weapon (Main Hand) - Transition: available after throwing your main hand weapon.
 Throws the weapon from your main hand using a bonus action, behaving similarly to the Throw Off Hand.
-Because the game automatically switches weapon hands, this is to ensure you can still throw your off hand weapon using a bonus action
+Because the game automatically switches weapon hands, this is to ensure you can still throw your off hand weapon using a bonus action after it was automatically moved to your main hand
 * Due to the change to equip cost mentioned on [Global Changes](https://github.com/ZerdBG3/RAW/blob/main/Features.md#global-changes), you can always equip one weapon per turn for free, allowing you to equip one weapon as part of your throwing action

 ## Two-Weapon Fighting